digitalfabrik/integreat-app/docs/02-technology-stack.md

 ### Testing
 * [Jest](https://facebook.github.io/jest/) is used for testing.
 * [<img src="https://d2ogrdw2mh0rsl.cloudfront.net/production/images/static/header/header-logo.svg" width="150">](https://www.browserstack.com) is used for testing cross-browser compatibility

+#### Test CMS
+**Testing with the live cms instance should be avoided.**
-* To test another api, you can set the new cms domain via Console of your web browser: Just type `window.localStorage.setItem('api-url', 'https://cms-test.integreat-app.de')` and reload the page.
+To use the test cms, just set the new cms domain by typing `window.localStorage.setItem('api-url', 'https://cms-test.integreat-app.de')` in the console of your web browser and reloading the page.

 ### Linting
 * The linter for JavaScript is [eslint](http://eslint.org/)